Misael-E/Team19-Project/README.md

 ### `install packages`

-Install these packages by typing these commands in console.
+Install these packages by typing this command in console.
 Make sure you are in the directory of the project.<br/>

 npm install <br/>